saqibnaziir/iDFD/README.md

 # iDFD
+iDFD: A Dataset Annotated for Depth and Defocus
 We have published the iDFD: dataset, which includes RGB images (all-in-focus, out-of-focus) and depth maps.
 An overview of the dataset are shown as follows: